szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

   [...]
 ```

-The output is well-known, although lengthy Kubernetes yamls, and all that happend in the background was rendering text files on your laptop.
+The output is well-known, although lengthy Kubernetes yamls.
+These are the yamls Helm is applying on the cluster, this time though it was only rendering text files on your laptop.

 To close the loop, let's
 - look at the source of a chart